vankayalamanoj/Log_Analysis/README.md

 ```
 $ psql -d news -f newsdata.sql
 ```
-8. Create the views using the following sql quieries after connecting to news database
+8. Create the views using sql quieries that are mentioned below after connecting to news database

     * Connection to database